Tag: Organic Chemistry

 Overview of all important functional groups

-Instead of belabouring basic information you can find everywhere already, I want to draw your attention to two themes:
+Instead of belabouring basic information you can find everywhere already, I want to draw your attention to three themes:

 1. Functional group relationships: